MTanguin/The-Health-Impacts-and-Mortality-Risk-of-Air-Pollution/README.md

 4. AQ Pollution Mortality Data: Which countries had the highest yearly total pollution deaths and air pollution deaths in 2019?
 (Top 10 countries)
 5. Disease Burden by Risk Factor: Is air pollution a leading cause of death compared to other risk factors such as smoking or poor diet?
 (Comparison of risk factors)
 6. Number of Deaths by Risk Factors: Are deaths from air pollution attributed to various risk factors such as low physical activity, air pollution, and smoking?
 (Examine the relationship between air pollution and other risk factors)

-Please note that the specific data requested is from the year 2019.
-Let me know if you would like any further assistance with these research questions.

 ## Scope & Limitations